greyspectrum/inception/README.md

 bash job.sh

 If you choose to accept, you may bill us at your usual rate.
-I hope that this may prove of interest to you.
+I hope that this may prove to be of interest to you.

 Regards,